Q&A with Dr. David Shapiro, Accreditation Surveyor

 Credentialing and Privileging

-Things that have tripped up organizations in terms of surveys is making sure that the privileges that are granted to a practitioner in your facility are offered things that can be done in your facility.
-Do not bring the privileging and credentialing files over from another institution and leave them as is.
+One of the most common deficiencies is credentialing and privileging.
+Things that have tripped up organizations in terms of surveys are making sure that the privileges granted to a practitioner in your facility are for procedures that can be done in your facility.
+Do not bring the privileging and credentialing files over from another institution and leave them as-is.

-As a surveyor, what’s the number one thing you’re looking for when you visit a facility?
+Q: As a surveyor, what’s the number one thing you’re looking for when you visit a facility?
 And what’s the number one thing that causes facilities to lose accreditation or not get accreditation in your experience?

-What should administrators be thinking about in terms of documentation and staying organized?
+Q: What should administrators be thinking about in terms of documentation and staying organized?

-We really want to make sure that those written policies and procedures don’t just stay on a shelf and collect dust, but are easily organized easily accessible.
+One of the most frequent places that I’ve seen facilities run aground is being able to access their documentation, especially those written policies and procedures.
+We really want to make sure that those written policies and procedures don’t just stay on a shelf and collect dust, but are easily organized and easily accessible.
 Electronic is even better because it can be easily done at a computer terminal, rather than trying to find a big three-ring notebook and scan through maybe a couple of hundred pages to find the policy that you need.

 - Specific to your facility